laca-is/laca-is.github.io/README.md

 ## About LaCA-IS

 The LaCA-IS is part of LaCA lab at UTFPR.
-We are mainly concerned in developing solutions towards problems envolving transportation, like parking, trains, and vehicles.
+We are mainly concerned with developing solutions towards problems involving transportation, like parking, trains, and vehicles.

 ## Scenarios of applications: